Skip to Content

 23. Fruit Pomegranate Wallpaper Design

-‘Fruit’ is one of the most enduringly popular of William Morris’s designs.
-It was used in many artistic homes of the period.
-It is still available from Morris & Co.
+‘Fruit’ is one of William Morris’s most enduringly popular designs.
+It was used in many artistic homes of the period and is still available from Morris & Co.

 Fruit or Pomegranate by William Morris